Picklesimer Fields Ride

 From Asheville, take I-240 west to I-26 east to the exit for the Asheville Airport (exit 40).
 Turn right onto NC 280; follow this 4-lane highway for 16 miles toward Brevard.
 At the intersection with US highways 276 and 64, turn right onto US 276 west (follow signs for Pisgah National Forest).
 Follow US 276 for 5.2 miles; turn left onto FR 475.
 Go 1.4 miles to the Center for Wildlife Education and Fish Hatchery.
 Turn left, cross the bridge and park in the parking lot.

-This ride is open seasonally, from October 16 - April 14 only!
+This ride is open to bikes seasonally, from October 16 - April 14 only!

 Start the ride by taking FS 475C south out of the parking lot.
 It's the road to your left if you're facing the Pisgah Center for Wildlife Education building.
 The road leads toward the towering John Rock mountain.
 There is a sign stating "Authorized Vehicles Only" hanging on the gate - however it's OK to follow this road on foot or on a bike.
 Go around the gate and immediately cross the bridge.
 Then immediately after that, turn right onto the Cat Gap Loop trail.